sshyran/alpine-cloud-images/README.md

 such as Elastic Network Adapters and NVME EBS volumes by default.
 If anything is missing please report a bug.

-This image can be launched on any modern instance type.
-Including T2, M5, C5, I3, R4, P2, P3, X1, X1e, D2.
+This image can be launched on any modern instance type, including T3, M5, C5, I3, R5, P3, X1, X1e, D2, Z1d.
 Other instances may also work but have not been
 tested.
 If you find an issue with instance support for any current generation instance please file a bug against this project.